 You've always been a rebel.
-Maybe you pierced your eyebrow, skipped college for an acting career, or started your own underground web 'zine.
+Maybe you pierced your eyebrow, skipped college for an acting career, or founded your own startup.
 Or maybe you just like to be different.
 Now you're getting married and you want your attire to reflect your unique sense of style.
 You've been envisioning micro-minis and thigh-high boots, body-skimming red leather -- even a sparkling two-piece bikini.

-Here's the good news: the new millennium has brought with it a rush of fresh options for the modern bride -- including all three styles mentioned above.
+Here's the good news: there is a rush of fresh options for the modern bride now -- including all three styles mentioned above.
 The bad news?
 Your parents, relatives and other loved ones may not understand your decision to buck tradition.
 After all, weddings are steeped in it.
 So if you really want to go your own way, consider the following pointers:

 Here's the good news: the new millennium has brought with it a rush of fresh options for the modern bride.
 The bad news?
 Your parents, relatives and other loved ones may not understand your decision to buck tradition.